xzjia/guideline/source_en/ArchitectureInDetail/FileUpload.rst

      - | Description
    * - | (1)
      - | Add dependency to \ ``commons-fileupload``\ .
        | No need to specify the version in :file:`pom.xml`\ as it is defined depending on Spring IO Platform.

 .. warning::

-    In case of using Apache Commons FileUpload, security vulnerabilities reported in \ `CVE-2014-0050 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0050>`_\  are likely to occur.
+    In case of using Apache Commons FileUpload, security vulnerabilities reported in \ `CVE-2014-0050 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0050>`_\  and `CVE-2016-3092 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-3092>`_\  are likely to occur.
     Confirm that there are no vulnerabilities in the version of Apache Commons FileUpload to be used.

-    When using Apache Commons FileUpload, version 1.3.1 or above should be used.
+    When using Apache Commons FileUpload, version 1.3.2 or above should be used.

-    Further, if a version stored in Spring IO Platform is used, the vulnerabilities reported in CVE-2014-0050 do not occur.
+    Note that, if a version managed by Spring IO Platform 2.0.6.RELEASE which is in conformance with TERASOLUNA Server Framework for Java version 5.2.0.RELEASE is used, vulnerabilities reported in CVE-2014-0050 and CVE-2016-3092 do not occur.
+    When Apache Commons FileUpload version is to be changed intentionally, a version wherein corresponding vulnerability has been addressed must be specified.

 |